startappdev/android-job/README.md

 # Android-Job

 A utility library for Android to run jobs delayed in the background.
-Depending on the Android version either the `JobScheduler`, `GcmNetworkManager` or `AlarmManager` is getting used.
+Depending on the Android version either the `JobScheduler` or `AlarmManager` is getting used.
 You can find out in [this blog post](https://blog.evernote.com/tech/2015/10/26/unified-job-library-android/) or in [these slides](https://speakerdeck.com/vrallev/scheduling-background-job-on-android-at-the-right-time-1) why you should prefer this library than each separate API.
 All features from Android Nougat are backward compatible.

 ## Download